oddluck/limnoria-plugins/README.md

 ## Main Priority

 * New Style design - remove colors and use bold where necessary
-* Update permissions - prevent the typical user from accessing admin commands
+* Allow setting of location for website - such as /home/public_html
 * continue streaks when trivia stops

 # Configuration